LoD Corpse Lance Necromancer BiS Gear, Gems, and Paragon Points

 A trio of generic, cross-class items round out your armor slots.
 The Witching Hour occupies your belt slot and provides unique, albeit glass cannon-esque properties — both Crit Damage and Increased Attack Speed.
 Aquila Cuirass provides a virtually permanent reduction of incoming damage, as its requirement for >90% resource reserve is trivial to maintain in a build where you have a solitary, minor Essence spender in the form of Decrepify.
 Lastly, Nemesis Bracers complement the Elite hunting playstyle of the build, by spawning an extra Champion pack at every Pylon in the GR, conveniently syncing with the spike of power that usually comes from the Pylon's bonuses.

 Your required weapon is Trag'Oul's Corroded Fang, a powerful legendary scythe that triples your damage against cursed enemies; a bonus that is trivial to maintain with a few well-spread Decrepify casts in every battle.
-Due to the lack of directly synergistic legendaries, you should pair it with any well-rolled phylactery, such as Lost Time.
+Due to the lack of directly synergistic legendaries, you should pair it with any well-rolled phylactery, but ideally that would be a Lost Time for the synergy with the Cold-based Brittle Touch.
 Notice the importance of extra Essence in the secondary stats of both the weapon and offhand in order to synergize with the powers of Reilena's Shadowhook.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.